leejo/Conference_Video/README.md

-# Enlightened-Perl-Organisation Conference Video
+# Perl Conference Video

+né the Enlightened-Perl-Organisation Conference Video.

-A repository to document, track, and share details of the EPO Conference Video initiative - offering high quality video recording and streaming equipment for use at Perl (and potentially other) workshops throughout Europe.
+A repository to document, track, and share details of the Perl Conference Video initiative - offering high quality video recording and streaming equipment for use at Perl (and potentially other) workshops throughout Europe.

 You can find details of the [equipment and setup](/equipment/README.md), OBS [software](/obs/README.md) resources, and [tips](/tips/README.md) within this repository.
 The issue tracker should be used for wishlist items as well as tracking problems with any of the equipment.